-- Spatial conflict - Offshore production is very limited - > Regulation weight and mostly the complexity that favour possibilities for opponents to discuss projects and file appeals - Lack of knowledge of citizens on aquaculture and farmed fish - Lack of knowledge of citizens on aquaculture's impact on the environment - > Aquaculture is rather a victim of the pollution of water than a contributor - > Resorts and the opponents are often dominated by private interests and not by general interest
+- ✓ Spatial conflict. - ✓ Offshore production is very limited. - ✓ Regulation weight and mostly the complexity that favour possibilities for opponents to discuss projects and file appeals. - ✓ Lack of knowledge of citizens on aquaculture and farmed fish. - ✓ Lack of knowledge of citizens on aquaculture's impact on the environment. - ✓ Aquaculture is rather a victim of the pollution of water than a contributor. - ✓ Resorts and the opponents are often dominated by private interests and not. by general interest.

-- Complex Environmental requirements leading to delays in licensing process - Insufficient investment in R&D - > Insufficient product availability to meet market demand - Limited business planning from smaller operations - > Fragmentation within certain sectors - Lack of private investment - Narrow focus of skills base and lack of entrepreneurship in the sector - Lack of scale in comparison to competitors and market size - Uncertainty in seed supplies for oysters - Uncertain seasonal availability of mussel seed - Lack of support services and ancillary industries
+- ✓ Complex Environmental requirements leading to delays in licensing process. - ✓ Insufficient investment in R&D. - ✓ Insufficient product availability to meet market demand. - ✓ Limited business planning from smaller operations. - ✓ Fragmentation within certain sectors. - ✓ Lack of private investment. - ✓ Narrow focus of skills base and lack of entrepreneurship in the sector. - ✓ Lack of scale in comparison to competitors and market size. - ✓ Uncertainty in seed supplies for oysters. - ✓ Uncertain seasonal availability of mussel seed. - ✓ Lack of support services and ancillary industries.

-- Regulatory constraints - Unsufficient knowledge exchange between stakeholders consumers, producers, funders, regulators and researchers - Not enough research many industry gaps in knowledge

-- > Limited effective long-term disease management - > Number of differing topics
+- ✓ Regulatory constraints. - ✓ The high cost of establishing and maintaining an aquaculture operation can be a barrier to entry for small businesses. - ✓ Insufficient knowledge exchange between stakeholders consumers, producers, funders, regulators and researchers. - ✓ Not enough research many industry gaps in knowledge. - ✓ Limited effective long-term disease management. - ✓ Number of differing topics.

-3.3.
+6.3.
 Opportunities